Kalonzo Musyoka: 2013 Elections

 In the race for the 4th president of Kenya, Kalonzo Musyoka joined his longtime political opponent Raila Odinga to form the Coalition for Reforms and Democracy (CORD) with Musyoka shelving his presidential ambition to run as Odinga's running mate.

 When the first round of the presidential election took place on 4 March 2013, Uhuru Kenyatta was declared the president-elect of Kenya by the Independent Electoral and Boundaries Commission.
 Raila Odinga challenged this in the Supreme Court of Kenya.
 Questions were raised why Musyoka was not a petitioner in the case.

 After the Supreme Court dismissed the CORD Petition, he left office when the President-elect, Uhuru Kenyatta, was sworn in.

 2017 Elections

 For the 2017 general election, Musyoka once again joined Raila Odinga to form the National Super Alliance to oppose president Kenyatta and deputy president William Ruto.
 Musyoka then ran under Odinga as his running mate.

 2022 Elections

 In the 2022 elections, Musyoka announced that he would vie for presidency; he however dropped his presidential bid and supported Azimio la Umoja candidate Raila Odinga.

+After the August 2022 election, analysts observed that Kalonzo, who maintained strong political support in the Ukambani region, emerged as one of the main voices of the opposition to President William Ruto’s administration, especially on economic and social policy matters.
+His standing in the Kamba-dominated region and attempts to broaden his national appeal were pointed out in a 2022–2023 profile.